What To Do During Vehicular Accidents

 2. Do Not Cause Traffic

 After that, the drivers should pull their vehicles out of the road immediately so that they're both clear of oncoming traffic.
 Use flares or cones, if you have them, to alert other drivers, and turn on your hazard lights so that you can be more visible.
-Call the nearest hospital if anyone has been hurt.
+Call the MMDA Hotline 136, and ask for assistance.
 Do not leave the scene of an accident--even a minor one--until everything has been resolved to everyone's satisfaction.

 4. Insurance and Repairs

 With the basics taken cared of, it's time to see about the damage to your car and how you can go about getting it fixed.
 If you can, call your insurance agent immediately while you're still at the scene and ask him about repairs.
 Keep in touch with the traffic investigators, and file a report on the accident if they ask.

 Check yourself and your passengers to see if anyone has been injured.
 If someone is hurt, summon medical assistance right away, or dial MMDA 1-3-6 and ask for a medical team and a traffic investigator to go to the scene.